B2B SEO vs B2B SEM: What’s Better for Your Ecommerce Site?

 For B2C websites, it’s obvious that attracting a high volume of visitors and churning out as many orders as possible through a well-optimized landing page will increase sales.
 However, B2B companies generally don’t have as many website visitors as e-commerce sites.
 Moreover, those visitors are mostly procurement and buying teams, so there is usually a higher concentration on quality versus quantity of clients.

-B2B businesses often overlook the importance of a well-functioning website, but considering that B2B sites often sell millions of products at a time, having a properly built and well-optimized website for their clients is essential.
+B2B businesses often overlook the importance of a well-functioning website, but considering that B2B sites often sell millions of products at a time, having a properly built and well-optimized website that adheres to a technical SEO checklist is essential.

 How you can optimize for this